matkoniecz/UnNetHackPlus/Dumping-grounds.md

 False rumor	You will die in 1289 turns.
 False rumor	Your lucky numbers are: 11 23 63 77 22
 True rumor	Do you have any blank paper for your magic marker?
-True rumor	Don't play drunk... unless you play better, then don't play sober.
 True rumor	Don't play tired.
 True rumor	If the lava looks blue, you're playing too fast.
 True rumor	If you can read this, you just broke illiterate.
 True rumor	It's never good to be held under one's own weight, especially when next to someone named Ken.
 True rumor	It's said that acid can help you out of some hard times.
 True rumor	Just because it is a d or f does NOT mean it is always peaceful.
-True rumor	Mail deamons can't be killed.
-True rumor	Most items in NetHack either start out useless or are useless by Dlvl:3 True rumor	NetHack doesn't care if you live or die.
-Slash'EM wants you DEAD True rumor	Once you are dead and buried, a Rogue will dig you up and ascend with a tin of your corpse.
+True rumor	Most items in NetHack either start out useless or are useless by Dlvl:3 True rumor	Once you are dead and buried, a Rogue will dig you up and ascend with a tin of your corpse.
 True rumor	PROTIP: To defeat Demogorgon, hit it until it dies.
 True rumor	The gods appreciate honesty; only blessed things will always speak truth.
-True rumor	They say Gehennom is not for the light-hearted True rumor	They say that a hard hat will protect you from falling rocks.
+True rumor	They say that a hard hat will protect you from falling rocks.
 True rumor	They say that a magic lamp never burns out.
 True rumor	They say that a mirror will not frighten a nymph.